Dobosz/AI-Link-Embedder/README.md

 # AI Link Embedder #
 ## Introduction ##
-This abomination of a code was created to solve my fiance's issue with migrating Adobe Illustrator files to different machine.
+This abomination of a code was created to solve my fiancé issue with migrating Adobe Illustrator files to different machine.
 It comes with absolutely no guarantee, but it seems to work.
 Good luck.

 ## Requirements ##
 Running this script requires: